rieckpil/progmot/content/post/one-year-course-release.md

 If you're selling to EU customers, pick a merchant of record to sell your digital products.
 Take a few minutes to [read about VAT handling](https://www.quaderno.io/resources/eu-vat-guide) of digital goods (especially for EU customers), and you'll thank me later.
 I did not read enough about this topic and started without such a middleman.

-I'm handling VAT for myself, and the effort is manageable.
+I'm handling VAT for myself.
+The effort is manageable.

 When working with [SendOwl*](https://rieckpil.de/a/sendowl), I can highly recommend [Quaderno*](https://rieckpil.de/a/quaderno) to stay tax compliant, create nice-looking invoices and exports for your tax advisor.

 If I would start over again, I'd pick a provider that handles all tax implications.

-That's more time for me to focus on improving the course.
+That's more time to focus on improving the course.

 ### Adjust Your Expectations for the Participation Rate

 I first thought my content was not good enough when I looked at the total views of the last module.

 I expected everyone to finish the course right after they purchased it or at least in time (whatever this means).
-Because this I what I usually did when I bought a course.
+Because this is what I usually do when I enroll for a new course.

 It seems that this is not the case for everyone.